Uranium mining: Phosphates

 Uranium occurs at concentrations of 50 to 200 parts per million (ppm) in phosphate-laden earth or phosphate rock.
 As uranium prices increase, there has been interest in extraction of uranium from phosphate rock, which is normally used as the basis of phosphate fertilizers.

 There are 22 million tons of uranium in phosphate deposits.
-Recovery of uranium from phosphates is a mature technology; it has been utilized in Belgium and the United States, but high recovery costs limit the utilization of these resources, with estimated production costs in the range of US$60–100/kgU including capital investment, according to a 2003 OECD report for a new 100 tU/year project.
+Recovery of uranium from phosphates is a mature technology; it has been used in Belgium and the United States, but high recovery costs limit the use of these resources, with estimated production costs in the range of US$60–100/kgU including capital investment, according to a 2003 OECD report for a new 100 tU/year project.

 Historical operating costs for the uranium recovery from phosphoric acid range from $48–$119/kg U3O8.

 In 2011, the average price paid for U3O8 in the United States was $122.66/kg.

 Worldwide, approximately 400 wet-process phosphoric acid plants were in operation.
 Assuming an average recoverable content of 100 ppm of uranium, and that uranium prices do not increase so that the main use of the phosphates are for fertilizers, this scenario would result in a maximum theoretical annual output of 3.7 kilotonne U3O8.